talvindersingh/activemq/README.md

 Please ensure that you have the appropriate Docker image for ActiveMQ available in your Minikube environment and adjust the configuration files and commands as needed for your specific setup.

-*Working on putting the nginx in front of the ActiveMQ instances.